Richard Gizbert: ABC News

 After being fired by ABC News in 2004, Gizbert fought and won a wrongful dismissal case against the network, in which an employment tribunal awarded him $100,000 in compensation.
 In his legal claim, Gizbert argued that his refusal to accept assignments in Iraq led to his firing.
 The tribunal agreed, ruling Gizbert's stand on assignments in Iraq was a "primary" reason for his dismissal.

 Prior to the case, Gizbert had done extensive work in war zones for ABC.
 Starting in 1993, he covered the former Yugoslavia, Chechnya, Rwanda and Somalia.
 In 1999, he says, he told ABC that, as a parent of young children he felt he could no longer accept assignments in war zones.
 Gizbert told the tribunal that he offered to accept a domestic assignment in the US, if ABC wished him to do so.
 He said the network decided to keep him in London.

 Five years later he was fired by ABC and replaced by a correspondent willing to report from war zones.

 According to the UK's Guardian newspaper, Gizbert's legal victory "could have far-reaching effects for war-zone journalism".
 Jeremy Dear, General Secretary of the National Union of Journalists in Britain, said the victory was "hugely important" for journalists and their families.

 Martin Bell, former BBC correspondent and former member of UK parliament, testified on Gizbert's behalf at the tribunal.
 After the verdict he said "Richard has been very brave, beyond war-zone valour, taking on ABC News.
 He's taken a stand for young journalists."

 Al Jazeera English

-Gizbert joined Al Jazeera English after spending 11 years as a London correspondent for ABC News (U.S.), and has been the host of the media-analysis show The Listening Post since the station's launch in 2006.
+When his legal case against ABC News (U.S.) concluded, Gizbert joined Al Jazeera English.
+He pitched a media analysis show to the network The Listening Post and has hosted the weekly programme since the news channel's launch in 2006.

 Aaron Barnhart, TV writer for the Kansas City Star, wrote that Listening Post "might be the best media-critique program in English anywhere."
 Stewart Purvis, former editor-in-chief and CEO of Britain's ITN, said "The Listening Post has delivered," and that its real value "is the breadth of its monitoring beyond the mainstream".

 In 2008, Gizbert also created and hosted Playlist, a show dedicated to "musical fusion, music from the global melting pot".
+He later came up with the idea of 'an interview show without an interviewer, just two guests from different worlds, learning from each other'.
+Studio B Unscripted debuted on Al Jazeera English in 2019.